 3. Pass information on

-If someone you know is looking for a job, has a particular interest in a topic, or is looking for a new car, pass on any leads you come across.
-Something you happen to stumble upon could be the same thing they’ve spent weeks looking for.
+If someone you know is looking for a job, has a particular interest in a topic, or is searching for a new car, pass on any leads you come across.
+Something you happen to stumble across, maybe as you’re using social media, could be what they’ve spent weeks looking for.
+Passing on useful information shows you’ve been paying attention and thinking about them.

 4. Pick up litter in your neighbourhood

-You will be the object of your whole streets affections, and will be doing your bit for the environment’s wellbeing too.
+Litter-picking will make you the object of your whole street’s affections, and means you’ll be doing your bit for the environment too.
+Cleaner streets improve community pride and reduce stress associated with neglected spaces.

 5. Plant flowers and bushes in your garden